This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Potentially.
 However, many repayment agents operate transparently and in good faith.

-HMRC notes there has been an increase of repayment agents operating in misleading and sometimes fraudulent ways.
-Analysis undertaken by HMRC, the Low Incomes Tax Reform Group (LITRG), and Money Saving Expert has shown a growing number of people expressing dissatisfaction with the service provided by repayment agents.
+HMRC notes there has been an increase in repayment agents operating in misleading and sometimes fraudulent ways.
+Analysis undertaken by HMRC, the Low Incomes Tax Reform Group (LITRG), and Money Saving Expert between 2021 and 2023 showed a growing number of people expressing dissatisfaction with the service provided by repayment agents.
 Often, the agents’ lack of transparency meant taxpayers only received a fraction of what they were owed by HMRC.

 Common issues included: